MicrosoftDocs/security/security-docs/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 The main elements of your organization’s adopt phase should include:

-- Enabling Entra PIM for all your administrator and other privileged accounts
+- Enabling Microsoft Entra PIM for all your administrator and other privileged accounts
 - Implementing network traffic encryption, segmentation, and removal of legacy systems
 - Deploying honeypot resources
 - Deploying your patch management infrastructure